-The Co-op Section is subject to credit risk arising from its investment in two buy-in policies with Aviva and PIC, which were purchased in January and February 2020 respectively.
+The Co-op Section is subject to credit risk arising from its investment in buy-in policies with Aviva and PIC.
+In addition to the buy-in policies the Co-op Section purchased with Aviva and PIC in January and February 2020 respectively, a further buy-in policy with Aviva was purchased in May 2020.

 This risk is, however, mitigated by the fact that Aviva and PIC are regulated by the Financial Conduct Authority and in the event of insurer default, the benefits secured by the buy-in will be protected 100% by the Financial Services Compensation Scheme ("FSCS").
-As at 5 April 2020, the value attributed to the buy-in policies was approximately £2,038m.
-(2019: £nil)
+As at 5 April 2020, the value attributed to the buy-in policies was approximately £2,241m.
+(2020: £2,038m)